 Designed for college preparatory students, this world literature course requires individuals to read, write, and speak on the higher critical levels needed for successful college work.
 Students must actively participate in discussion on a frequent basis, must complete independent reading and research assignments, and must give class presentations.
 A senior speech is an important component of the final course assessment.
-Students who choose this course must complete daily homework assignments.
-Students will complete a Philosophy of Life project.
-This will include an oral presentation to the class, a written paper, and the creation of an audio/visual product.
-The curriculum includes among other writings Oedipus the King, A Thousand Splendid Suns, Hamlet, and The Inferno as well as short stories, poetry, and philosophy
+Students will complete a Philosophy of Life project; this includes an oral presentation to the class, a written paper, and the creation of an audio/visual product.
+The curriculum includes among other writings: Oedipus the King, A Thousand Splendid Suns, Hamlet, and The Inferno as well as short stories, poetry, and philosophy.\NOTE: Student who choose the blended version of this course will only meet with the the teacher three times in a six day cycle.
+See the Blended Learning description in the front of the Program of Studies for more information.

-.1143 World Literature 12 L3 Grade 12 1.0 cr
+1143 World Literature 12 L3

-This year-long course offers instruction in strategic reading; in reading and understanding world literature (both fiction and non-fiction) and film; and in writing that leads to effective communication through focus, organization, content, usage (i.e., conventions), and style.
+Same curriculum as English 12 Level 2, but is designed to include more structured practice of skills and concepts in class.
+This year-long course offers instruction in strategic reading; in reading and understanding world literature (both fiction and nonfiction) and film; and in writing that leads to effective communication through focus, organization, content, usage (i.e., conventions), and style.
 In addition, this course will provide opportunities to enhance listening, thinking, discussion, and presentation skills.
 Students will complete a Philosophy of Life project.
 This will include an oral presentation to the class, a written paper, and the creation of an audio/visual product.